intrahouseio/Plugin-MQTT-js/README.md

 IntraHouse mqtt plugin.

-It's mqtt client without build-in broker.
+It's only client without build-in broker.

 You can use Mosquitto or other brokers, supported MQTT 3.1.1